Recruitment Marketing Trends and Statistics for 2023

 AI and ML can also be used to analyze data about candidate behavior, such as how long they spend on a job advertisement or which jobs they tend to apply for.
 This information can help recruitment marketing teams better understand their target audience and tailor their efforts accordingly.

-Employer branding is not just about the recruitment process, but it also has a ripple effect throughout the organization.
-HR teams and executives understand the apparent benefits of a positive employer brand when it comes to the recruitment process and retention.
+Employer branding is not just about the recruitment process but also has a ripple effect throughout the organization.
+HR teams and executives understand the benefits of a positive employer brand regarding recruitment and retention.

-Whether through your social media presence, your digital footprint via a website and blog, YouTube channel, and crowd-sourcing recruitment and branding sites like Glassdoor and Indeed, recruiters need to be ever vigilant at the messaging their company is putting forth the potential reception of that message.
+Whether through your social media presence, your digital footprint via a website and blog, YouTube channel, and crowd-sourcing recruitment and branding sites like Glassdoor and Indeed, recruiters must be ever vigilant at the messaging their company is putting forth and the potential reception of that message.

 The reality is, regardless of whether or not we're in a pandemic, more and more job seekers today will likely engage with your company via the digital space as opposed to a career fair, open house, or other face-to-face methods where a recruiter can be an in-person evangelist for their company means your story and how you further or advance that story are king.